ishita-CBS/2022WS_DO_Ishita/README.md

 # Alternatives to Traditional Hierarchy:

-### Heterarchy,
+#### Heterarchy,
-Type of organization that is typically seen in professional-service businesses, such as partnerships of accountants or attorneys, in which crucial decisions are made jointly by all of the partners.
+organization, such as partnerships of accountants or attorneys, in which crucial decisions are made jointly by all of the partners.

 ### Responsible autonomy,
-A person or a group has the autonomy to determine what to do but is held accountable for the decision's consequences.
+the autonomy to determine what to do but is held accountable for the decision's consequences.

 ---